fangq/mcxcl/mcxlabcl/README.txt

 == # How to compile MCXLAB-CL ==

-To compile MCXLAB-CL for Matlab, you need to cd mcx/src directory, and type
+To compile MCXLAB-CL for MATLAB, you need to cd mcx/src directory, and type

  make mex

 from a shell window.
-You need to make sure your Matlab is installed and the command <tt>mex</tt> is included in your PATH environment variable.
+You need to make sure your MATLAB is installed and the command <tt>mex</tt> is included in your PATH environment variable.
 Similarly, to compile MCXLAB-CL for Octave, you type